BioSystemsUM/BioCatalyzer/README.md

 ### Credits and License

-Developed at Centre of Biological Engineering, University of Minho and EMBL ...
+Developed at Centre of Biological Engineering, University of Minho and EMBL Heidelberg (Zimmermann-Kogadeeva).

-This project has received funding from the Portuguese FCT and EMBL (?).
+This project has received funding from the Portuguese FCT and EMBL CPP Scientific Visitors Fellowships.

-Released under an MIT License. # TODO: check if licence is in accordance with packages/data used
+Released under an MIT License. <!-- # TODO: check if licence is in accordance with packages/data used -->